Avalanche beat Hurricanes, 3-1

 Nathan MacKinnon scored his 13th goal of the season into the empty net with 50 seconds left.
 It was his first goal in 16 games.

 The Hurricanes took a 1-0 lead when Faulk scored at 6:08 of the first period.
-Carolina appeared to go up 2-0 midway through the second, but its goal was disallowed for goaltender interference.
+Carolina appeared to go up 2-0 on Teuvo Teravainen's shot from the point midway through the second, but his goal was disallowed for goaltender interference.
 The Hurricanes challenged the call, but it held up under review.

+''There was no real interference other than our guy's stick rolled up high,'' Carolina coach Bill Peters said. ''When we first got to look at it on the bench we didn't have that angle of the stick.
+We knew there was no contact in the blue paint, but when we got the later look obviously the stick to the throat area was impactful.''

 NOTES: Carolina LW Phillip Di Giuseppe was scratched with an upper-body injury.
 Di Giuseppe was hurt during the second period of the Hurricanes' 2-1 win at Arizona on Sunday night.
 With Di Giuseppe out the Hurricanes, played with 11 forwards and seven defensemen. ...
 Landeskog's goal ended a scoring drought of 98 minutes, 18 seconds for the Avalanche.
 Colorado's Matt Duchene leads the team with 16 goals, but hasn't scored in 21 games.
-He had 30 goals last season.
+He had 30 goals last season. ...
+Hurricanes LW Brock McGinn missed his fourth straight game with an upper-body injury.

 UP NEXT